 - 1 Only one poster per 4-H'er may be entered. - 2 All posters must be designed on, or affixed to, standard poster board or foam core board-size minimum of 14" x 20" or maximum of 15" x 22". - 3 Posters may be vertical or horizontal.
 Posters may be any medium: watercolor, ink, crayon, acrylic, charcoal, oils, collage. - 4 Posters cannot be 3-dimensional.
-Materials used to make the poster may not extend more than 1/8 inch above the poster or foam core board. - 5 Each poster must have the completed Poster Exhibit Entry Form attached to the back. - 6 Posters cannot use copyrighted material or exact copies of other promotional designs, such as the Iowa 4-H Youth Conference theme logo. - 7 4-H'ers may include the 4-H clover in the poster. - 8 The themes for "Communicating Through 4-H Posters" are:

-4-H is . . . (open to 4-H'er's interpretation)
+Materials used to make the poster may not extend more than 1/8 inch above the poster or foam core board. - 5 Each poster must have the completed Poster Exhibit Entry Form attached to the back. - 6 Posters cannot use copyrighted material or exact copies of other promotional designs, such as the Iowa 4-H Youth Conference theme logo. - 7 4-H'ers may include the 4-H clover in the poster. - 8 The themes for "Communicating Through 4-H Posters" are: - 4-H is . . . (open to 4-H'er's interpretation) - Join 4-H - Opportunity4All (2022 National 4-H Week theme) - Spy Your Potential (2023 Iowa 4-H Youth Conference theme) - Best Days Ever (in 4H) (variation of Iowa State Fair theme) - 9 All 4-H Communication Poster participants will be given Certificates of Recognition and written evaluation comments.

-Join 4-H

-4-H Grows . . .
-(4-H organizations national marketing theme)

-Quest to Be Your Best (Iowa 4-H Youth Conference theme)

-Nothing Compares to 4-H Favorites (Iowa State Fair theme)

-9 All 4-H Communication Poster participants will be given Certificates of Recognition and written evaluation comments.
 Outstanding posters will receive Seals of Merit.
 Superior poster will receive Seals of Excellence.